frederic-auchere/wavelets/README.md

 # WATROO

-Implements several of the concepts described in
+Implements several of the concepts described in:

 J.-L. Starck & F. Murtagh, Handbook of Astronomical Data Analysis, Springer-Verlag